2025 Big Sky Conference men's basketball tournament

-The 2025 Big Sky Conference men's basketball tournament, popularly referred to as "Starch Madness", was the postseason tournament for the Big Sky Conference, held March 8–12, 2025, at Idaho Central Arena in Boise, Idaho.
+The 2025 Big Sky Conference men's basketball tournament, popularly referred to as "Starch Madness", was the postseason tournament for the Big Sky Conference, held March 8–12 at Idaho Central Arena in Boise, Idaho.
 It was the 50th edition of the tournament, which debuted in 1976.
-The winner, Montana, received the Big Sky's automatic bid to the 2025 NCAA tournament.
+Second seed Montana won the title and received the Big Sky's automatic bid to the NCAA tournament.

 Seeds

 The ten teams were seeded by conference record, with a tiebreaker system for identical conference records.
 The top six teams received a first-round bye.